 Figure 9.6 - The Delete traces... dialog.

-Click the icon to the left of a trace name to mark one or more traces for deletion and click Delete (see Figure 9.7).
+Click the icon to the left of a trace name to mark one or more traces for deletion and click Delete.
+The PEM client will acknowledge that the selected traces have been deleted.